-Parameter Value Comment Produce Alias - An alias for the dynamic produce transaction (max 16 characters) Offline Options Clear Data Select what will happen to the output data if the EtherNet/IP network goes Freeze Data offline Stop Transaction Update Mode Cyclically Defines how the transmission of the transaction is triggered On Data Change Single Shot Trigger Byte Transmission Complete Disabled When enabled, the Transmission Complete Byte is incremented each time a Byte Enabled produce transmission is completed.
-Transmission Complete First available If the Transmission Complete Byte is enabled, enter the address here.
-Address address (default) Trigger Byte Address First available When Update Mode 'Trigger Byte' is selected, this parameter specifies the address (default) address of the trigger byte.
+Parameter Value Comment Produce Alias - An alias for the dynamic produce transaction (max 16 characters) Offline Options Clear Data Select what will happen to the output data if the Modbus-TCP network goes Freeze Data offline Stop Transaction Update Mode Cyclically Defines how the transmission of the transaction is triggered On Data Change Single Shot Trigger Byte Transmission Complete Disabled When enabled, the Transmission Complete Byte is incremented each time a Byte Enabled produce transmission is completed.
+Transmission Complete Address First available address (default) If the Transmission Complete Byte is enabled, enter the address here.
+Trigger Byte Address First available When Update Mode 'Trigger Byte' is selected, this parameter specifies the address (default) address of the trigger byte.
 The transaction will be triggered on a change in this byte.
-Dynamic Config First available This parameter specifies the memory address for the dynamically configura- Address address (default) ble parameters.
+Dynamic Config Address First available address (default) This parameter specifies the memory address for the dynamically configurable parameters.